Cart-pole Swing-up Task Using MPC

 cartpole solution

-Using the aforementioned approach we can see that the cart-pole system is able to balance at the top.
+Using the aforementioned approach, we can see that the cart-pole system is able to balance at the top.
 The control is saturated at 10N.
 The target is \([1.0,\ \pi,\ 0.0,\ 0.0]\).
-Though not shown here, the simulation is ran for 10 seconds and the pole is firmly balanced at the top.
+Though not shown here, the simulation was run for 10 seconds and the pole is firmly balanced at the top.
 We see that this approach truly is able to solve the cartpole swing-up task.
-One thing to note is that when running SQP there is no need to run till a solution is found, in this case only four iteration is allowed at each timestep.
+One thing to note is that when running SQP, there is no need to run until a solution is found; in this case, only four iterations are allowed at each timestep.

 A few notes on the implementation.
-I implemented this in Matlab, due to not being able to get scipy’s optimization package to work, while fmincon works right out the box, credit to Mathworks.
-If anyone is able to get this working on scipy please let me know, I am dying to know what I did wrong.
-To ensure the system dynamics are as close to reality as possible, it was integrated using ode45.
-This shows that even if the dynamics are simplified when using trapezoidal collocation, the resulting control is still adequate in dealing with real dynamics.
+I implemented this in Matlab, since I was unable to get scipy’s optimization package to work, while fmincon works right out of the box — credit to Mathworks.
+If anyone is able to get this working with scipy, please let me know; I am dying to know what I did wrong.
+To ensure the system dynamics are as close to reality as possible, they were integrated using ode45.
+This shows that even though the dynamics are simplified when using trapezoidal collocation, the resulting control is still adequate in dealing with real dynamics.

 Powered by Powered by MathJax